Tech Insights – October 2020

 A new technique allows Artificial Intelligence to learn with barely any data

 But how does it all work?
-According to MIT Technology Review, researchers have first demonstrated this example when experimenting “with the popular computer-vision data-set known as MNIST”(MIT Technology Review).
-MNIST contains 60,000 training images that are handwritten digits ranging from 0 to 9 and is used often to help test new ideas in this field.
-In a paper put out by MIT, researchers introduced a technique with distilled large sets of data into smaller ones, and had then decreased MNIST to only 10 images.
-When an AI model was trained on those 10 images, it had the power to reach nearly the same accuracy as the one that was trained on all 60,000 of MNIST’s images previously.
+According to MIT Technology Review, researchers first demonstrated this example when experimenting “with the popular computer-vision data set known as MNIST” (MIT Technology Review).
+MNIST contains 60,000 training images with handwritten digits ranging from 0 to 9 and is used often to help test new ideas in this field.
+In a paper by MIT, researchers introduced a technique that distilled large sets of data into smaller ones and then decreased MNIST to only ten images.
+When an A.I. model was trained on those ten images, it had the power to reach nearly the same accuracy as the one trained on all 60,000 of MNIST’s images.
 The researchers from the University of Waterloo then wanted to shrink this from 10 images to only five.
-It was then realized the need to “create images that blend multiple digits together and then feed them into an AI model with hybrid, or “soft,” labels,” wrote MIT Technology Review.
-This type of information lets us know that there really are no limits when it comes to teaching AI technology and that these somewhat ‘radical’ ideas may become the norm in the near future.
+It was then realized the need to “create images that blend multiple digits and then feed them into an A.I. model with hybrid, or “soft,” labels,” wrote MIT Technology Review.
+This information shows us that there are no limits when teaching A.I. technology and that these somewhat ‘radical’ ideas may soon become the norm.

 Learn more about services in artificial intelligence development.